atran0802/wbdv-assignments/README.md

 ### Successes
 - There is less text content displayed, which makes the site easy to read and scan for key terms.
 The site includes *read more* buttons after text content if users are interested in learning more.
 - The navigation bar menu items have short and relevant naming conventions, which allows user to easily read and identify when trying to navigate through the site.
-- Each call to action button is large and unique that it grabs the users attention.
+- Each call-to-action button is large and unique that it grabs the users attention.
 Some example are *"Get Started"* and *"View This Deal"*.
 - The hover feature is unique as it either enlarges icons or changes colour for certain tabs/buttons on the site.
 This tells users where their cursor is on a site and makes them want to click on certain tabs/buttons.
 - The site features differnet language options, such as English, Punjabi and Chinese.
 This is a great tool for users that read in a different language.
 Also there is a 24/7 online technical support service to assist users and clients.
 - The search bar input field has auto complete/suggestion when users first start typing.
 This is useful for users who prefer to search items as opposed to spending time navigating through the site to find the information they need.